salman7636/Clinical-Notes-Classification/README.md

 # Objective :
-1.To automatically classify clinical notes into predefined medical categories.
-2.To apply Natural Language Processing (NLP) techniques for text preprocessing.
-3.To design and train a deep learning model for text classification.
-4.To evaluate model performance using standard evaluation metrics.
-5.To improve healthcare data organization and management.
+The objective of this project is to develop a deep learning–based system that automatically classifies clinical notes into predefined medical categories using Natural Language Processing techniques.
+The system aims to improve the efficiency and accuracy of managing unstructured clinical text data.